 The split into training, validation and test data shall be performed as indicated in the files attached to this document.

 NN Models

-The following Pytorch models, consistent with NCTM [12], are used.
+The following Pytorch modelsare used.
 The models are initialized from Pytorch pre-trained models, pre-trained on ImageNet.

 We use light weight versions of the current models to save computational operations feasible within short deadlines.